 The department has many well-equipped laboratories and a 55-acre nature preserve for both teaching and research, and a well-supplied library of books and current journals.
-More recent additions to our capabilities include a computer laboratory for statistical analyses and simulation studies, diode array spectrophotometers, an automated DNA sequencer, a real-time PCR thermal cycler, gamma and scintillation counters, a video image analysis system, a computerized oxygen and carbon dioxide analysis system for metabolism studies, a portable photosynthesis system, equipment for electrophysiological studies, seven computerized polygraphs for physiological measurements, new field equipment, a molecular biology laboratory, and facilities for plant and animal tissue culture and gene cloning and amplification.
+More recent additions to our capabilities include a computer laboratory for statistical analyses and simulation studies, an apotome/fluorescence microscope, diode array spectrophotometers, an automated DNA sequencer, a real-time PCR thermal cycler, scintillation counters, a video image analysis system, a computerized oxygen and carbon dioxide analysis system for metabolism studies, a portable photosynthesis system, equipment for electrophysiological studies, seven computerized polygraphs for physiological measurements, five walk-in and numerous reach-in environmental chambers, new field equipment, two molecular biology laboratories, and facilities for plant and animal tissue culture and gene cloning and amplification.